NanZ-hash/Tic-Tac-Toe/README.md

 designing a clear plan and wireframe to satisfy the user story that given.

-⋅⋅* the first problem was whom the program will know how is player X and who is player O, there for a special ID was given, setting a count that increment in every round .. if the count is Even then the pointer will be assigned to X otherwise, it's O.
+* the first problem was whom the program will know how is player X and who is player O, there for a special ID was given, setting a count that increment in every round .. if the count is Even then the pointer will be assigned to X otherwise, it's O.

-⋅⋅*the second problem was what approach was the winning conditions ..
+* the second problem was what approach was the winning conditions ..
 I chose to identify the places of the piece by using classes. assigning each class to the ID of the square.

-⋅⋅*writing the 8 conditions for winning for each X and O. by calling the position and the classes.
+* writing the 8 conditions for winning for each X and O. by calling the position and the classes.

 ### problem during the devlopment
 One particular problem was causing a lot of bugs was the calling and cancelling the event listener. the problem appears after resetting the game. the problem was solved by declaring a second class was checking if the space was empty or already assigned to the played class.